-The Parties and Exhaustion of Remedies
+The parties and exhaustion of remedies

-15. The petitioner, born in 1977, is a father of three from the town of \\\\\ in the district of \\\\\, who has never been arrested or interrogated.

-- 16. Petitioner's brother, prisoner \\\\\A, ID No. \\\\, was detained in November 2007 and sentenced to life imprisonment.
-He is presently held in the Gilboa prison. - 17.
-HaMoked: Center for the Defence of the Individual is a human rights organization that, for many years, has been assisting Palestinian residents of the West Bank to exercise their right to visit their relatives incarcerated in prisons in Israel. - 18.
-The respondent has been holding the territories of the West Bank under military occupation for forty four years and it is his responsibility that West Bank residents lead normal lives.
-He is the one who incarcerated petitioner's brother, and he is the one who requires the petitioner to obtain a permit from him for the purpose of making a prison visit.
-By virtue of his position, the respondent should make sure that the rights of the residents of the occupied territory under his responsibility are realized, including their right to family visits in prisons, as part of the realization of their right to family life.
-This is in accordance with Israeli constitutional and administrative law, international humanitarian law and international human rights law. - 19.
-The petitioner has not seen his brother since he visited him in prison in March 2011, more than seven months ago, by virtue of a 45-day permit.
-This is the place to point out that it was only the second time that petitioner had seen his brother who has been incarcerated from the date of his detention in 2007.
-This is the result of both respondent's delays in processing petitioner's permit applications, which either receive very late responses or no response at all and respondent's policy of granting brothers of prisoners who are between the ages of 16 and 35 only a single permit for 45 days, once a year. - 20.
-This is one aspect of the issue.
-The other aspect is the severe distress experienced by the prisoner in connection with exercising his right to maintain relationships with his family members.
-Due to the fact that all other family members of the prisoner reside in the Gaza strip, they do not visit him the State of Israel prohibits residents of the Gaza strip from entering Israel for the purpose of making prison visits.
-Therefore, the result is that since his detention almost four years ago, the prisoner has had only two visits, both made by the petitioner. - 21.
-This hardship of the two brothers caused the petitioner to request the assistance of HaMoked.
-HaMoked first sought to find out whether the petitioner was classified by the respondent as "precluded from entering Israel", which would make it difficult for him to receive a multiple entry permit to Israel, valid for one year.
-Therefore, HaMoked, in accordance with the Freedom of Information Act, 5758-1998, wrote, on petitioner's behalf, to the Coordinator of Government Activities in the Territories, in order to find out what his "security status" was.
+- 18. The petitioner, born in 1969, is the mother of seven from Bethlehem, who has never been arrested or interrogated. - 19.
+Petitioner's son, the prisoner S. al-'Abayat, ID No. , was arrested in February 2008 and sentenced to imprisonment of twelve and a-half years.
+He is presently held in the Ramon prison. - 20.
+HaMoked: Center for the Defence of the Individual is a human rights organization that, for many years, has been assisting Palestinian residents of the West Bank to exercise their right to visit their relatives incarcerated in prisons in Israel. - 21.
+The respondent has been holding the territories of the West Bank under military occupation for forty five years and it is his responsibility that West Bank residents lead normal lives.
+He is the one who incarcerated petitioner's son, and he is the one who requires the petitioner to obtain a permit from him for the purpose of making a prison visit.
+By virtue of his position, the respondent should ensure that the rights of the residents of the occupied territory under his responsibility are realized, including their right to family visits in prisons, as part of the realization of their right to family life.
+This is in accordance with Israeli constitutional and administrative law, international humanitarian law and international human rights law. - 22.
+The petitioner has not seen her son since she visited him in prison in June 2012, by virtue of a 45-day permit.
+This is the place to point out that it was only the sixth time that the petitioner had seen her son since his arrest in 2008, as a result of respondent's delays in processing petitioner's permit applications, which either received very late response or no response at all. - 23.
+This is only one aspect of the issue.
+The other aspect is the severe distress experienced by the petitioner who is a sick woman; she suffers from diabetes, a heart disease, and has even been recently diagnosed as having cancer.
+Notwithstanding the above, she receives 45 day permits.
+Hence, due to respondent's ill treatment of her permit applications, the petitioner manages to seldom visit her son.
+In view of petitioner's poor health, every visit is important, and there is no need to say more. - Copies the medical records concerning the diabetes, heart disease and cancer are attached and marked P/2a, P/2b and P/2c, respectively. - 24.
+In view of the above, the petitioner wanted to change the arbitrary status of "precluded from entering Israel" imposed upon her by the respondent, which prevents her from receiving one year permits and from visiting her son frequently, and has therefore turned to HaMoked, for its assistance. - 25.
+Firstly, HaMoked referred the petitioner to the DCO near her place of residence for the purpose of submitting an application for the "removal of a general preclusion to enter Israel."
+Petitioner's referral to the DCO was made following a recommendation to that effect which was obtained from the legal advisor for the respondent (the legal advisor stated in his letter that the removal of the preclusion for the purpose of prison visits only could not be made, and that an application for "a general removal of the preclusion to enter Israel" should be submitted).
+However, nobody at the DCO knew anything about it, and the petitioner, who is a sick woman as specified above, was sent back home empty handed.